 Where can you find ALA?

-Alpha lipoic acid is already found in many foods, so there is also a source of intake here.
-You can find the alpha lipoic acid for example in meat and vegetables, but especially in spinach, the alpha lipoic acid is contained in a high dose.
+Alpha lipoic acid can already be found in numerous foods, so there is also a source of intake here.
+One finds the alpha lipoic acid for example in Meat and vegetables, but especially in spinach, alpha lipoic acid is present in a high dose.
 The acid can be easily absorbed into the bloodstream and passes very easily through the blood-brain barrier.